Originally published: Mach. 29, 2023. Updated: Aug. 7, 2023

 Making naloxone more widely available falls into the broader picture of what is known as harm reduction—promoting services and public health policies that mitigate the harmful effects of drug and alcohol use.
 Examples of other harm reduction strategies include programs that distribute clean syringes, strips that test for fentanyl in drug supplies, and overdose prevention sites, as well as efforts to reduce the stigma around addiction and increase access to treatment.

-Dr. Hawk says her only concern with the recent approval is cost.
+Dr. Hawk says her only concern is cost.
 “There is a chance that insurers may use the presence of over-the-counter naloxone to reduce insurance coverage of prescribed naloxone to transfer the cost from insurers to patients,” she says.

-The FDA approval only applies to Narcan's nasal spray.
+The FDA approvals only apply to nasal spray.
 Other formulations and dosages of naloxone will remain available by prescription only, according to an FDA release.
-The company that makes Narcan, Emergent BioSolutions, has not yet said how much its product will cost.

 Below, Dr. Hawk talks more about naloxone and how it works.

 What is naloxone, and how does it prevent an opioid overdose?

 When a person overdoses on opioids, their breathing slows or stops.
 As a result, not enough oxygen reaches the brain or heart, leading to a coma, brain damage, or death.